We lead with an ethic of care.

 Social Studies Faculty

 Aaron Cordell (B.S.Ed.) has been an educator since 2015 with a well-rounded experience in rural, suburban, and urban schools.
 Aaron moved to Philadelphia in 2018 and has taught in public, residential placement, and alternative school settings in and around the city.
-Since moving to Philadelphia, Aaron has found his passion in teaching the city’s underserved youth and prides himself on being able to build strong, meaningful, connections with his students.
-His educational experience is primarily in social studies, and he loves helping students get engaged in government and politics, as well as make connections between our nation’s past and issues we’re dealing with today - particularly through the lenses of historically disadvantaged communities.
-Aaron is so grateful for the opportunity to join the Bridge Way School in the Fall of 2023 as the Humanities Lead and is beyond excited to bring his experience and enthusiasm to such a promising program.
+Since moving to Philadelphia, Aaron has found his passion in teaching our city’s underserved youth and prides himself on being able to build strong, meaningful, connections with his students.
+His educational experience is primarily in social studies, and he loves helping students get engaged in government and politics, as well as make connections between our nation’s past and issues we’re dealing with today - placing complex histories in contemporary context with particular attention to marginalized voices.
 Aaron currently resides in East Kensington with his fiancée, Hannah and their dog, Ruby.

 • Silas Nelson